-Whether your are holding a fundraising event, participating in a run or walk, or setting up your own fundraising page to support The Mental Health Foundation you will be contributing to care, advocacy, research and education that will help the 1 in 5 in our community who suffer from mental illness and their families.
+Whether you are holding a fundraising event, participating in a run or walk, or setting up your own fundraising page to support The Mental Health Foundation, you will be contributing to care, advocacy, research and education that will help the 1 in 5 in our community who suffer from mental illness and their families.
 No event is too small to make a difference.

 We’re grateful for our community members who have chosen to support the Foundation with their activities.
 Below are some past events to raise money for mental health on our behalf.
 If you’re interested in finding a way to contribute, keep reading for some inspiration for how you can help.

-On June 17th Scott tackled Canada's Toughest Mudder, an intense obstacle course in Whistler, BC.
-In preparation, he completed a 100 day campaign to get fit for a good cause, and managed to raise $3,000 to contribute toward the purchase of Transcranial Magnetic Stimulation equipment in Edmonton.
+Scott Campbell prepared for Canada's Toughest Mudder by completing a 100 day campaign to get fit for a good cause, and managed to raise $3,000 to contribute toward the purchase of Transcranial Magnetic Stimulation equipment in Edmonton.

-The kids at Richard S. Fowler Junior High made mental health a priority this spring.
+The kids at Richard S. Fowler Junior High made mental health a priority last spring.
 On May 5 they participated in a 10 hour bike-a-thon, with an incredible $40,000 goal.

-On January 25th the Grade 3 students of Room 7 at Roberta MacAdams School, along with their teachers Mrs. Laird and Mrs. Fuhr, held a fundraising event on behalf of the Mental Health Foundation.
+On January 25th the Grade 3 students of Room 7 at Roberta MacAdams School, along with their teachers Mrs. Laird and Mrs. Fuhr, held a fundraising event on behalf of the Foundation.

 For more information on how you can become involved with the Foundation, email firstname.lastname@example.org.